 GMW lawyers and the Legal Expat Desk serve clients across the globe.
-Cross-border cooperation in the practice of law is reflected in the growing number of divorce cases with an international dimension.
-GMW lawyers represents expats who, for example, want to arrange their divorce in the Netherlands, or who are forced to do so by their spouse.
+Cross-border legal cooperation in the practice of law is reflected in the growing number of divorce cases with an international dimension.
+GMW lawyers represents expats who, for example, want to arrange their divorce in the Netherlands.
+Or the ones who are forced to do so by their spouse.

 Dutch citizens abroad